Breadcrumb

 • If CQM scores change when non-routine patient data were included in performance calculations.

-• Standardized countable visits reporting: Testing whether health centers can collect and report UDS countable visits by using electronic clinical quality measure (eCQM) standards from the National Library of Medicine.
-Using electronic standards increases data reliability, reduces inconsistent reporting of visits across health centers, and decreases reporting burden.
+• Standardized countable visits reporting (Completed in 2020): Testing whether health centers can collect and report UDS countable visits by using eCQM standards from the National Library of Medicine.
+In general, testing found that transitioning to full alignment with CMS eCQMs would lower performance rates on average a few percentage points.
+However, the improvements in data reliability, consistency of reporting across health centers, and burden reduction outweigh the impact of short-term changes to performance rates.

-• Streamlined diagnoses and services reporting (UDS Table 6A).
-Aligning diagnoses and services in Table 6A with national, standard clinical language to improve consistency and accuracy and reduce reporting burden.
+• Streamlined diagnoses and services reporting (UDS Table 6A) (Competed in 2020): Aligning diagnoses and services in Table 6A with national, standard clinical language to improve consistency and accuracy and reduce reporting burden.
 Before this change, health centers interpreted and aligned diagnoses and services codes with UDS Table 6A and national systems, which created variation in data and additional burden.
+Testing confirmed that the use of value sets increases reporting accuracy and consistency and streamlined the process for identifying and collecting health data.

 Content review

-Enhancements to UDS tables and content ensures consistent quality and value of UDS data to the Health Center Program.
-This process helps the program better measure health center services, clinical quality improvement, and the patient population.
+We review and update UDS content and tables each year.
+This ensures that the data has consistent quality and value for the Health Center Program.
+This helps us better measure health center services, evaluate clinical quality improvement, and address the needs of our patient population.

 Date Last Reviewed: